In this article, we dive into our Tapzi price predictions over the next 5 years and beyond to help you understand the viral gaming...

 Current research confirms that digital assets, especially presale-stage tokens, are drawing attention as high-upside diversification plays.
 This is because while Bitcoin trades sideways, money is moving into altcoins and presales, as investors seek larger gains.

-One of the most important recent developments was the success of the CLARITY Act, which offers more safety to crypto investors and clearer guidelines for developers.
-The bill passed the House of Representatives in July and is currently waiting to be voted on in the Senate.
-The bill has bipartisan support in both chambers of Congress so there is a strong likelihood that it is passed in the Senate and signed into law before long.
+One of the most important recent developments was the CLARITY Act, which offers more safety to crypto investors and clearer guidelines for developers.
+The bill passed the House of Representatives with a large bipartisan majority in July and is currently being discussed by the Committee on Banking, Housing, and Urban Affairs.

-This is a bullish sign for crypto presales with a large amount of tokens allocated to the presale, such as SUBBD and Best Wallet.
+This progress is a bullish sign for all kinds of new tokens, especially those with a large amount of tokens allocated to the presale, such as SUBBD and Best Wallet.
 Investors should watch out for news on the CLARITY Act as its passage may move the crypto markets.

 Despite rising interest in these utility platforms, a study by NFT Evening confirms that meme coins remain popular, offering the highest ROI of any crypto category, as well as the highest risk.
-This influenced our choice to include various meme coins in presale, from ones that use mainly humour, such as Maxi Doge, to tokens like Snorter Bot, Bitcoin Hyper, that have utility as well as functionality.
+This influenced our choice to include various meme coins in presale, from ones that use mainly humour, such as MAXI, to tokens like PEPENODE and HYPER, that have utility as well as functionality.

 In presales, there’s little live adoption data, so the quality and pace of development (code commits, repo activity, upgrades in motion) are the strongest signals of seriousness and capability.